bootsareme/Process-Injection-Lab/README.md

 # Process Injection Lab
 Open the `.sln` in Visual Studio 2022+ and build the project in *Release* mode.
-The executables are outputted to `x64/Release`.
+The library and executables are generated in `x64/Release`.
+Select a project (its name should be bolded) to run it in the IDE itself.

 ## Projects